Stone Ridge School of the Sacred Heart

-Stone Ridge School of the Sacred Heart is a Catholic, independent, college preparatory school, founded in 1923, in the Network of Sacred Heart schools for girls.
-The school offers grades 1-12 and a co-educational early childhood program.
+Stone Ridge School of the Sacred Heart is a Catholic, independent, college preparatory school in Bethesda, Maryland.
+Founded in 1923, it is part of the Network of Sacred Heart schools for girls.
+The school is all-girls for grades 1-12 and has a co-educational PreKindergarten and Kindergarten.

 History

 Stone Ridge was established in downtown Washington, DC at 1719 Massachusetts Avenue, NW in 1923.
 By the end of the Second World War, the school had outgrown the original building.
 In 1947, the Society of the Sacred Heart bought 25 acres and their estate, known as "Stone Ridge," in Bethesda, Maryland from Mr. and Mrs. George Hamilton.
 To this day, the original mansion of the Hamilton estate, a grand neo-Georgian edifice built in 1904, is known as "Hamilton House".

 Athletics

 Stone Ridge girls compete athletically in the Independent School League.
 In 2015, a turf field was added to the campus.
 It is lined for field hockey, soccer and lacrosse.